-Do: Communicate clearly and openly internally
+Communicate clearly and openly internally

 It is essential to clearly articulate the strategy's goals, objectives, and key performance indicators to all stakeholders, including executives, team members, and partners.
 Effective communication ensures everyone is aligned and understands the strategy's vision, direction, and priorities.

 Communication also helps to identify potential roadblocks and challenges early on and allows for collaborative problem-solving.
 Additionally, ongoing communication enables regular feedback and performance tracking, which is essential for adjusting and optimizing the strategy over time.
 Turn your strategic initiatives into everyday conversation topics and continually check - weekly if possible - to ensure success.

 Exercise caution when communicating externally, as your strategies may change as the world and your place in it changes.
 Making changes is much more difficult if you've publicly communicated or promoted your strategic plan.
 Remember that roadmaps seldom go exactly as planned, especially ones executed over an extended period of time.
-Embrace flexibility and be open to feedback and new ideas.

-Don't: Let fires and favors distract you from achieving your milestones
+Let fires and favors distract you from achieving your milestones